 For detailed instructions, refer to uhcprovider.com/policies> Commercial (or Medicare Advantage) Policies > Reimbursement Polices > Anesthesia Services.

-Many benefit plan designs exclude outpatient laboratory services if they were not ordered by a participating care provider.
-Our benefit plans may also cover such services differently when a portion of the service (e.g. the draw) occurs in the care provider’s office, but a laboratory care provider performs the analysis.
-A licensed care provider must order laboratory services.
+Many benefit plan designs exclude outpatient laboratory services if they were not ordered by a participating health care provider.
+Our benefit plans may also cover such services differently when a portion of the service (e.g. the draw) occurs in the health care provider’s office, but a laboratory health care provider performs the analysis.
+A licensed health care provider must order laboratory services.

 Report the AMA Claim Designation code or Abbreviated Gene Name in loop 2400 or SV101-7 field for electronic claims or Box 24 for paper claims.
 When submitting code 81479, unlisted molecular pathology, report the Genetic Test Registry (GTR) unique ID.

 Claims that have complied with notification or prior authorization requirements in UnitedHealthcare’s Genetic Testing and Molecular Prior Authorization program satisfy the policy’s requirements without further provider action, as long as they meet our GTR requirements.

 In-network, freestanding and outpatient hospital laboratory claims for most laboratory testing services must contain the laboratory’s unique test code.
 In addition, each test code you submit on a claim must match the corresponding laboratory test registration provided in advance to UnitedHealthcare.

 These requirements apply to most UnitedHealthcare commercial, Medicare Advantage and Community Plan networks.
 When you bill a laboratory test CPT code or HCPCS code, a corresponding test code with a matching test registration is required for each claim line you submit, or we may deny the claim.